 It’s better to figure out your training heart rate zone yourself, and then manually program it into the monitor.

-How to Fine Tune Your Heart Rate Monitor for Optimal Fitness Results
+How to Fine Tune Your Heart Rate Monitor for Optimal Fitness Gains

 You can do better than generic with just a little math, and a heart rate monitor that is a little more advanced (so you can program in the zones you want to exercise in on specific days).
 The Polar RS300XC heart rate monitor is a bit more expensive, but has the advantage that you can manually program your zone, based on your own specific body and your training goals.